jbakse/site_builder/docs/tiles/index.md

 2. Use the tile set to create a design.
 3. Screengrab or photograph your work and post to the class sketch blog.

 Explore a different idea every day.
 If you need some ideas, consider using one of the following prompts.
-If you use one of these prompts, include it in your blog post.
+If you use one of these prompts, mention it in your blog post.

 `paper` `pixels` `vectors` `typography` `self-portrait` `3d` `hexagons` `triangles` `photocopier` `big` `huge` `edge` `corner` `pattern` `trade` `teamwork` `stamps` `scissors` `make-things-that-make-things`

-### Challenge: Alphabet
+### Individual Challenge: Alphabet

 Design a full alphabet using a single tile set.
-Post an image that shows your alphabet in use.
+Create a compostion that shows your alphabet in use.
+Post an image of your tileset and your composition to the sketch blog.

+### Pair Challenge: Tile Swap

+Partner with one other person in the class.
+Create a tile set and trade it with your partner.
+Use the tileset you receive to create a composition.
+Post an image of your tile set and your composition to the sketh blog.

 /::